'Kissing sailor' in iconic NY picture dies age 95

 He had long claimed to be the sailor in the picture, but it wasn't confirmed until recently with the use of facial recognition technology.

-Greta Zimmer Friedman, the woman in the picture, died in 2016 at age 92.
+Greta Zimmer Friedman, the woman in the picture, died in 2016 at the age of age 92.

 He later described watching the sailor running along the street, and grabbing any girl in sight.

-"I was running ahead of him with my Leica looking back over my shoulder but none of the pictures that were possible pleased me," he wrote in "Eisenstadt on Eisenstadt."
+"I was running ahead of him with my Leica looking back over my shoulder but none of the pictures that were possible pleased me," he wrote in "Eisenstaedt on Eisenstaedt."

 "Then suddenly, in a flash, I saw something white being grabbed.
 I turned around and clicked the moment the sailor kissed the nurse.
 If she had been dressed in a dark dress I would never have taken the picture."